eliasbenussi/eliasbenussi.github.io/_posts/2020-04-27-monitor-internet-speed.markdown

 To execute something every ten minutes the expression is `*/10 * * * *`.

-The command we want to execute is similar to what we have been executing up to now, except that we will use full instead of relative paths, to make sure it can be execute from whatever positions in the file tree:
+The command we want to execute is similar to what we have been executing up to now, except that we will use full instead of relative paths, to make sure it can be executed from whatever positions in the file tree:

 ```